 Career coaching is an area that is much in demand, as the number of people who seek guidance and counsel in the many aspects of their jobs and career is a constant.
-There are numerous industries, millions of jobs, and far more people seeking those jobs – not just to earn a living, but to find fulfilment in them as well.
-Finding a job may be an easier prospect (not easy though), but finding fulfilment and happiness in one’s job is not something a lot of people can claim they have.
+There are numerous industries, millions of jobs, and far more people seeking those jobs – not just to earn a living, but to find fulfillment in them as well.
+Finding a job may be an easier prospect (not easy though), but finding fulfillment and happiness in one’s job is not something a lot of people can claim they have.

 This is where a career coach can come in.
 People seek the help of a career coach when the pain of either their current unemployment status or job dissatisfaction has reached its peak and requires some form of intervention.

 So how can a coach elevate the experience for their clients so that they reach closer to their desired goals – how can they help their clients find answers to the question ‘How to find clarity in career?’?
 Using career coaching tools is one effective way of doing it.
 Here are some career coaching resources and tools for coaches that have been shown to bring great results for career coaches on their journey with their clients.

 1. ‘Future Self’ Inquiries

-The ‘Future Self Inquiries’ is one particular tool for coaches that usually comes in the form of a guided meditation or visualization practice intended to allow your client to envision what their ideal future self would look like – specifically, with regards to their career.
+The ‘Future Self Inquiries’ is one particular tool for coaches that usually comes in the form of a guided meditation or visualization practice intended to allow your client to envision what their ideal future self would look like – specifically, with regard to their career.

 To help your client get deeper into the process, you can start off by getting your client to relax and guide them into a future state where they are able to see what their future self is up to, what their day looks like, and the things they are doing that make them feel content and satisfied – you can take it further by getting them to describe everything in detail; the view, the sounds, the smells, the feeling – to allow them to completely immerse themselves into the experience.
 They can even take advice or suggestions from their future selves to help them get answers to what they need to do in the present to reach the desired state that they are envisioning.